Graduate Program Director: Dr.Lucy Wilson

 Combined Degree Program (B.A./M.S.)

-Three tracks are available to the Master’s level emergency health services major:
+Two tracks are available to the Master’s level emergency health services major:

 This track is for the professional specializing in public health, disaster care and emergency management.
 There are two pathways: emergency health and emergency management.
 The emergency health pathway includes courses in disaster health, catastrophes, and system design.
 The emergency management pathway includes courses in disaster mitigation, catastrophe preparation and response, and strategic planning.

 For General Graduate School information and funding option/opportunities, please check out the Graduate School’s website at https://gradschool.umbc.edu/